chenzhe142/front-end-engineer-interview-questions/javascript/DOM api.md

 2. target phase
 3. bubble phase

+Event objects complete these phases as described below.
+A phase will be skipped if it is not supported, or if the event object’s propagation has been stopped.
+For example, if the `bubbles` attribute is set to `false`, the bubble phase will be skipped, and if `stopPropagation()` has been called prior to the dispatch, all phases will be skipped.

 ### `Event.target`: element that triggers the event

 ### `Event.currentTarget`: element where the event is originally binded to.